 - The customer was negligent and assumed his or her own risk.

-If you have been injured while shopping on a store's premises, you should discuss your potential case with an experienced personal injury attorney.
-A good personal injury lawyer can help determine whether a store was at fault which may potentially help you recover monetary damages for the injuries you have incurred.
-Likewise, if you were involved in a work-related injury as an employee, you should contact a workers' compensation lawyer in your area.
-Lastly, since personal injury claims must be made within a certain time period (for example, three years) you should speak with a personal injury lawyer as soon as possible.
+If you've been injured while shopping on a store's premises, you should discuss your potential case with an experienced personal injury attorney.
+A good personal injury lawyer can help determine whether a store was at fault, which may potentially help you recover monetary damages for the injuries you've incurred.
+To learn more about the strengths and weaknesses of your case, talk to a personal injury attorney near you.